-St. John's College offers three curricular options for students seeking a bachelor's of science in nursing (BSN) degree.
+St. John's College offers three curricular options for students seeking a Bachelor of Science in nursing (BSN) degree.
 Each program is designed to prepare graduates for the complexities of nursing practice.

-- 1. The General Admission Pre-Licensure BSN program is designed for students seeking a first- time baccalaureate degree. - 2.
-The Accelerated Pre-licensure BSN program is designed for students who have completed a previous bachelor's degree in another field. - 3.
-The RN to BSN distance education program is designed for registered nurses seeking to complete a bachelor's of science in nursing degree.
+- 1. The general Admission undergraduate BSN program is designed for students seeking a first- time baccalaureate degree. - 2.
+The accelerated undergraduate BSN program is designed for students who have completed a previous bachelor's degree in another field. - 3.
+The RN to BSN distance education program is designed for registered nurses seeking to complete a Bachelor of Science in nursing degree.